 Krisha McCoy, MS

 The thyroid is a butterfly-shaped gland located in the front of the neck.
 It produces hormones that control metabolism.
 Pregnancy hormones can affect thyroid hormones.
 Untreated thyroid disorders in pregnancy increase the risk of pregnancy complications.
 It may cause harm to the developing fetus.
-There are two types of thyroid disorders:
+There are 2 types of thyroid disorders:

 Hashimoto's disease is the most common cause of